What are the Signs That You Need a Root Canal?

 Before jumping into the signs, let’s start with the basics: what exactly is a root canal?
 Spoiler alert—it’s not a canal that runs through your roots, and it’s definitely not as dreadful as some make it out to be.

-A root canal is a dental procedure that involves removing the infected or damaged pulp (the soft tissue inside your tooth), cleaning out the canals, and sealing the tooth to prevent future infection.
+A Root Canal Procedure is a dental treatment that involves removing the infected or damaged pulp (the soft tissue inside your tooth), cleaning out the canals, and sealing the tooth to prevent future infection.
 It’s typically recommended when a tooth's pulp becomes inflamed or infected due to deep decay, cracks, or other trauma.
-While it might sound intimidating, a root canal is designed to save your tooth from extraction and relieve your pain.
+While it might sound intimidating, a Pain-Free Root Canal is designed to save your tooth from extraction and relieve your pain.

 Now, on to the million-dollar question: how do you know if you need one?

 Tooth pain is never fun, but if you’ve noticed a specific tooth screaming for attention day in and day out, it could be your tooth's way of saying, “I need help!”
-Here’s the deal: not all toothaches mean you need a root canal, but consistent, severe pain that doesn’t go away after a few days could be a sign of infection or damage inside the tooth.
+Here’s the deal: not all toothaches mean you need a Root Canal Treatment, but consistent, severe pain that doesn’t go away after a few days could be a sign of infection or damage inside the tooth.

 Humorously enough, your toothache can be like that one friend who texts you nonstop—they need attention, and they need it now!
 If your tooth won’t stop "texting" you, it’s time to listen.

-We tend to associate tooth pain with the need for a root canal, but swollen gums can also be an important clue.
+We tend to associate tooth pain with the need for a Root Canal Dentist, but swollen gums can also be an important clue.
 The soft tissue around your teeth—aka your gums—will sometimes puff up or feel tender when there's an infection brewing below the surface.

 Swollen gums can sometimes be dismissed as just a minor irritation, but if you notice swelling that sticks around, it's worth getting checked out.
 A good rule of thumb?
 If your gums look like they’re gearing up for a pillow fight (puffy), it’s time to pay attention!

-A less obvious sign that you might need a root canal is when your tooth starts to change color.
+A less obvious sign that you might need a Root Canal Treatment is when your tooth starts to change color.
 Healthy teeth are typically a pearly white or slightly yellow hue, but a tooth in distress can darken due to dying tissue or blood supply loss.

 You might have always enjoyed a cold drink on a hot day or a hot bowl of soup when it's chilly, but suddenly, these little pleasures bring on unbearable pain in your teeth.
 If your tooth reacts with a sharp, lingering pain to temperature changes, there’s a chance the inner pulp of the tooth is inflamed or infected.